restic/restic/doc/manual_rest.rst

 current progress will be written to the standard output so you can check up on the status at will.

+Setting the `RESTIC_PROGRESS_FPS` environment variable or sending a `SIGUSR1` signal prints a status report even when `--quiet` was specified.

 Manage tags
 -----------